itswadesh/anne-docs2/docs/admin-manual.md

     | Title
     |--------------------------------------------------------------------------
     |
-    | Keep it empty to use the default title 'Invoice' that comes from language file.
+    | Keep it empty to use the default title 'Invoice' that comes from the language file.
     |
     */